 For the Blondie Batter

-- Melt the butter in a medium-sized heavy-based saucepan over medium heat, stirring until the butter melts.
+- Melt the butter in a medium-sized heavy saucepan over medium heat, stirring until it melts.
 Add the white and brown sugars and stir well until combined.
-Take off the heat and pour the mixture into a large mixing bowl.
+Remove the saucepan from the heat and pour the mixture into a large mixing bowl.

 - Add the egg and vanilla extract to the bowl and whisk well until combined.
 Add the flour, baking powder and pinch of salt and fold until combined.